yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 - `cluster_region_info` (Attributes List) (see [below for nested schema](#nestedatt--cluster_region_info))
 - `cluster_tier` (String) FREE (Sandbox) or PAID (Dedicated).
 - `cluster_type` (String) The type of the cluster.
 SYNCHRONOUS or GEO_PARTITIONED
-- `credentials` (Attributes) Credentials to be used by the database.
-Please provide 'username' and 'password' (which would be used in common for both YSQL and YCQL) OR all of 'ysql_username', 'ysql_password', 'ycql_username' and 'ycql_password' but not a mix of both. (see [below for nested schema](#nestedatt--credentials))

 ### Optional